avli/AdvancedDebuggingPart2/README.md

 January 2020

-This is a repository for the second part of the "Advanced Debugging with PyCham " webinar.
+This is a repository for the second part of the "Advanced Debugging with PyCharm " webinar.
 The part one can be found [here](https://github.com/Elizaveta239/AdvancedDebugging).

 It contains: